jonnonz1/nz-statute-book/acts/public/2006/coroners-act-2006.md

 ### 118 Coroner may call for investigations or examinations or commission reports
 (1) A coroner may cause to be made by other persons any investigations or examinations, or commission from them any reports, medical or otherwise, the coroner thinks proper—
-  (a) for the purpose of deciding whether to open an inquiry; or (b) if the coroner is to open an inquiry, or has opened and not completed one.
+  (a) for the purpose of deciding whether to open an inquiry; or (b) if the coroner is to open an inquiry, or has opened and not completed one; or (c) for the purpose of deciding whether to close an inquiry that has been opened.
 (2) Before acting under this section, a coroner must have regard to any relevant practice notes issued under section 132 by the chief coroner.
 (3) This section does not limit or affect a coroner's powers under any other enactment, for example, under section 200 (coroner may call for report on fatal accident) of the Health and Safety at Work Act 2015.